On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

 \subsection{A minimality criterion based on a singular point}

 The main result of this section is the following theorem.

-\begin{theorem}[Theorem D] Let $(X,v)$ be a complex algebraic vector field with reduced singularities of dimension $n \geq 2$.
-Assume that $(X,v)$ admits a singularity $x_0 \in X(\mathbb{C})$ such that \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any invariant proper positive-dimensional irreducible closed algebraic subvariety of $(X,v)$. \end{itemize} Then the generic type of $(X,v)$ is minimal. \end{theorem}
+\begin{theorem}[Theorem C] Let $(X,v)$ be a complex algebraic vector field with reduced singularities of dimension $n \geq 2$.
+Assume that $(X,v)$ admits a singular point $x_0 \in X$ such that \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any invariant proper positive-dimensional irreducible subvariety of $(X,v)$. \end{itemize} Then the generic type of $(X,v)$ is minimal. \end{theorem}

 {\remark \text{ }